moan0s/matrix-registration-bot/README.md

 It does not create a user itself, but rather aims to make use of the Matrix standard [MSC3231](https://github.com/matrix-org/matrix-doc/blob/main/proposals/3231-token-authenticated-registration.md).
 The feature was added in Matrix v1.2.
 More information can be found in the [Synapse Documentation](https://matrix-org.github.io/synapse/latest/usage/administration/admin_api/registration_tokens.html).

+If you have any questions, or if you need help setting it up, come join [#matrix-registration-bot:hyteck.de](https://matrix.to/#/#matrix-registration-bot:hyteck.de)

 # Getting started

 ## Prerequisites